 Villa Augustus asks special people to come and stay in the Secret Garden.
 They may be writers, illustrators, painters, biologists or philosophers … They are our ‘Queens of the Secret Garden’.
 Nathalie Lété is one of them, and Gummbah, Martin Jarrie, Wouter Klootwijk and Harriët van Reek, to name but a few.
 They spend a few nights in the Giardino Segreto in exchange for a story, a poem, a picture, a drawing or something else inspired by their stay.

 Herfst (Autumn) is the pop-up gallery at Villa Augustus.
 Now and again, room 24, in the garden, is turned into a temporary exhibition space.
 We invite artists to come here and exhibit their work.
 French illustrator and designer Nathalie Lété was the first to open the sliding door of Herfst, in 2014.
 After that, during Easter 2015, there was an exhibition of the hares drawn for Villa Augustus by Dorine de Vos.
 And in the autumn of the same year, room 24 featured the wondrous worlds, flowers and vegetables of French illustrator and artist Martin Jarrie.

 Villa Augustus gift vouchers make a great present!
-The vouchers are valid for an unlimited period and can be used in the hotel, the restaurant and the market.
+The vouchers are valid for 2 years and can be used in the hotel, the restaurant and the market.
 You can buy a voucher for any amount you wish.

-You can buy gift vouchers at the hotel reception between 7 am and 11 pm and in the market between 8.30 am and 10.30 pm.
-We can also send you a gift voucher by post.
-Just contact the reception by calling +31 (0)78 639 31 11 or send an email to firstname.lastname@example.org.
+You can buy gift vouchers at the hotel reception between 7 am and 11 pm and in the market between opening hours.
+We can also send you a gift voucher by post or e-mail.
+For fun gift suggestions check out our gift voucher page.

 All overviews (pdf) with information on Villa Augustus: